 The ammunition industry has been annealing with inefficient methods which require much floor space, lack consistency, create excess inventory carry costs, and don't permit in-process inspections.
-Induction heating ensures each and every case is quality annealed, reducing variation and damage typically found in mass annealing processes.
+Brass annealing with induction ensures each and every case is quality annealed, reducing variation and damage typically found in mass annealing processes.

-The client's parts were heated to the desired temperature in less than three seconds.
+Annealing with induction heated the client's parts to the desired temperature in less than three seconds.
 Their previously-used gas oven required twice as much heating time as the induction heating process.
-Induction heating is more energy-efficient and requires less space compared to a gas oven.
+Induction annealing is more energy-efficient and requires less space compared to a gas oven.

-The client wanted to be able to heat parts of various sizes, which was achieved with a concentrator coil.
-This is a new process for the client, and Ambrell's lab expertise proved very valuable when creating the process...
+The client wanted to be able to anneal parts of various sizes, which was achieved with a concentrator coil.
+Induction annealing is a new process for the client, and Ambrell's lab expertise proved very valuable when creating the process...

 Induction annealing achieved the targeted steel wire temperature within three seconds.
 Ambrell performed a free laboratory test, designed a cost efficient, in-house process and connected them with an automation partner to maximize productivity.
 The client now has better control over their end product.